Digitisation Projects: Introduction

 The workshops will include hands-on exploration of many of the tools mentioned in both this and the GIS Library guide.

 We are fortunate in again having Shawn Day, Digital Humanities Strategist, assist us with this workshop series.
-Shawn lectures at University College Cork, Queen’s University Belfast and Trinity College Dublin, fostering scholarship in Digital and Medical Humanities and Social Computing.
+Shawn lectures in Digital Humanities at University College Cork fostering scholarship in Digital and Medical Humanities and Social Computing.

-His personal research explores the social and economic circumstances of the nineteenth century retail liquor trade and its impact on family.
-He applies spatial, temporal and census data visualisation and social network analysis to the relationships between credit, respectability, and order in the Victorian community.
-Shawn has been involved in a number of successful and innovative digital humanities projects including large manuscript census databases in the 1871/1891 census project (University of Guelph - Canada), the TAPoR text analysis portal project, the Canadian Network for Economic History (CNEH) and the Network for Canadian History and the Environment (NiCHE) and most recently the Digital Humanities Observatory (DHO)- a Project of the Royal Irish Academy.
+Shawn's research interests include: Spatial Humanities, Historical Geography, Economic History, History of Health and Medicine, Medical Humanities, Data Visualisation, Information Architecture, Social Computing and Informatics.
+Shawn has been involved in a number of successful and innovative digital humanities projects including large manuscript census databases in the 1871/1891 census project (University of Guelph - Canada), the TAPoR text analysis portal project, the Canadian Network for Economic History (CNEH) and the Network for Canadian History and the Environment (NiCHE) and most recently the Digital Humanities Observatory (DHO) - a Project of the Royal Irish Academy.